Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: Related Work

 \subsection{Vision-Language Model}

-Thanks to the strong cross-modal understanding ability of visual language modeling~(VLM), many methods~\cite{kim2021vilt, li1908visualbert} are applied to downstream tasks.
-Recent advances in VLM are driven by techniques like contrastive learning~\cite{chen2020simple} and vision transformers~\cite{alexey2020image}.
-CLIP~\cite{radford2021learning}, a leading VLM, is pre-trained on extensive image-text pairs from the internet, showcasing impressive zero-shot categorization capabilities.
-OpenCLIP~\cite{cherti2023openclip} provides code for training CLIP on large datasets, such as LAION-400M~\cite{schuhmann2021laion} and LAION-5B~\cite{schuhmann2022laion}, supporting further research and applications.
-CLIP's strong semantic alignment ability allows it to map image and text features into high-dimensional spaces.
-When combined with prompt learning strategies, CLIP has significantly advanced several downstream tasks~\cite{luddecke2022image, li2023clip}.
-LSeg~\cite{li2022language} computes embeddings of input labels via a text encoder and generates dense per-pixel embeddings.
-CoOp~\cite{zhou2022learning} models prompt context words with learnable vectors, maintaining the original pre-trained parameters, while CoCoOp~\cite{zhou2022conditional} generates a condition vector for each image to produce dynamic prompts with enhanced domain generalization.
-These methods show that optimizing prompt words can improve CLIP’s adaptability across diverse downstream tasks.
+Thanks to the strong cross-modal understanding of vision-language models~(VLMs), many methods~\cite{kim2021vilt, li2019visualbert, 11207741} have been applied to downstream tasks.
+Recent advances are driven by contrastive learning~\cite{chen2020simple} and vision transformers~\cite{alexey2020image}.
+CLIP~\cite{radford2021learning}, pre-trained on large-scale image-text pairs, demonstrates impressive zero-shot capabilities.
+OpenCLIP~\cite{cherti2023openclip} further enables training on datasets like LAION-400M/5B~\cite{schuhmann2021laion, schuhmann2022laion}.
+With strong semantic alignment, CLIP maps image-text features into high-dimensional spaces.
+Combined with prompt learning, it significantly boosts performance on downstream tasks~\cite{luddecke2022image, li2023clip}.
+LSeg~\cite{li2022language} encodes labels via text embeddings for dense predictions.
+CoOp~\cite{zhou2022learning} and CoCoOp~\cite{zhou2022conditional} optimize or generate prompts for better domain generalization, highlighting the importance of prompt tuning for CLIP adaptability.